aleixfortm/woled/README.md

 cd woled
 go install
 ```
-After this, you'll be able to use Woled from your OS's <code>CLI</code>.
+You should now be able to use Woled commands from your <code>CLI</code>.

 ## Usage
 ```go